Rezzato: Gallery

-Churches and religious sites
+Churches and religious sights

-Shrine of Our Lady of Valverde
+Sanctuary of Our Lady of Valverde

-The main church on the site of the shrine (right) and the chapel on the holy pond (left).
+The sanctuary was built in a large wooded area in the northern part of the town known as "Valverde" (meaning "green valley").
+A small chapel called the Rotonda, erected in 1099, represents the earliest evidence of Christian worship in the entire area.

-The shrine was built in a large wooded area in the northern part of the town (the so-called "Valverde", which means "green valley").
-A small chapel called Rotonda was built here in 1099, and it is the most ancient sign of the religious faith of the entire zone.
-The shrine itself was only built between 1601 and 1643, after the archbishop of Milan Carlo Borromeo visited the town and ordered a big church to be built on a rural site in which there were a lot of abandoned and ruined altars built chaotically during the 15th century.
+The main sanctuary was constructed between 1601 and 1643, following a pastoral visit by the Archbishop of Milan, Carlo Borromeo.
+He ordered the construction of a large church on the rural site to consolidate numerous abandoned and ruined altars that had been scattered haphazardly across the area during the 15th century.

-The site is one of the most important in the entire province because of the so-called "miracle of Valverde", a simultaneous apparition of the Virgin Mary and Christ which allegedly took place in the summer of 1399.
-Some chronicles tell that a peasant was working in his field when suddenly he saw a man dressed in red, who he recognised as Christ.
-The man told the peasant to throw the three pieces of bread that he had in his haversack in a little pond nearby.
-When he arrived at the pond, the peasant saw a lady, the Virgin Mary, who stopped him and ordered him to go back to Christ without throwing the bread into the pond.
-The peasant went back to Christ and then came back another time to the pond, where the Virgin told him that the three pieces of bread represented war, famine and plague.
-By throwing only one piece (symbolising plague) into the pond, the Virgin Mary interceded to save the village from war and famine.
+The site is historically significant within the province due to the "Miracle of Valverde", a simultaneous Marian and Christological apparition that allegedly took place in the summer of 1399.
+According to contemporary chronicles, a local peasant working in his field witnessed a man dressed in red, whom he recognized as Christ.
+The figure instructed the peasant to throw three loaves of bread from his haversack into a nearby pond.
+Upon reaching the pond, the peasant encountered the Virgin Mary, who intercepted him and ordered him to return to Christ without discarding the bread.
+After a final exchange between the two figures, the Virgin Mary explained that the three loaves symbolized war, famine, and plague.
+By instructing him to throw only one loaf (symbolizing the plague) into the water, she interceded to spare the region from war and famine.

-According to the chronicles, another apparition occurred on 11 October 1711, when two boys who were picking chestnuts in the nearby wood suddenly saw a great light coming from the pond and a female voice calling them.
+Local chronicles record a subsequent apparition on 11 October 1711, when two boys gathering chestnuts in the nearby woods reported seeing a bright light emanating from the pond and hearing a female voice calling out to them.